 RVing was a lifestyle, not a quick fix

 We needed this year – the hardest of our entire marriage.
 We needed to realize that we are the determining factor of whether we have a happy life, not our situation.
-Yes, there were a lot of things about RVing full-time that we didn’t like or dissapointed us.
+Yes, there were a lot of things about RVing full-time that we didn’t like or disappointed us.
 But we could have had a better attitude about it – we should have.
 In the end though, even with the best attitude, it isn’t for us right now.
-Not at this point in our life, anyway.

 Lessons learned from RVing